User enrollment options

 Invitations serve many purposes.
 The most common use of invitations is to notify users that the system is available, and that they can enroll.
-Invitation URLs are unique; once a user uses an invitation URL, the URL cannot be used again.
+Invitation URLs are unique.
+After a user uses an invitation URL, the URL cannot be used again.
 You can use this property to limit the users or devices enrolling to your system.

 In the Endpoint Management console, you can also choose the option for Enrollment Profiles.
 Through that option you can control the number of devices specific users can enroll, based on Active Directory groups.
 For instance, if you want to allow your Finance division only one device per user, you can configure that scenario through enrollment profiles.

 Be aware of the extra costs and pitfalls of certain enrollment options.
 If you want to send invitations using SMS, you need to set up an extra infrastructure.
 For more information on this option, see Notifications.

 In addition, if you plan to send invitations by email, ensure that users have a way of accessing email outside of Secure Hub.
-You may use one-time password (OTP) enrollment modes as an alternative to Active Directory passwords for MDM enrollment.
-Note that OTP is available on iOS and Android devices only and is not currently available on Windows devices.
+You can use one-time password (OTP) enrollment modes as an alternative to Active Directory passwords for MDM enrollment.